deltachat/securejoin/source/new.rst

   before his device sends the ``vc-request`` message.
   If Bob declines processing aborts.

+..
+  TODO: The following is different in Delta Chat: in step 4 Bob sends the grpid in the Secure-Join-Group header and in step 5 Alice adds Bob to this group.
+  That sounds unsafe at first because Bob can just ask Alice to add him to any group he wants.
+  It's not as unsafe as it sounds at first since Bob usually doesn't know the grpid of groups he's not a part of.
+  Still, I'm wondering if we should fix this in DC.
 - in step 5 Alice looks up the metadata associated with the ``INVITENUMBER``.
   If Alice sees the ``INVITE=<groupname>``